COVID-19 Vaccines: Patient Choice

 If you do not have insurance, there will be no cost to you for the administration of the COVID-19 vaccine.
 If you choose to have a vital sign assessment and/or a primary care office visit, you will be charged for the visit which will be billed to your health insurance provider.
 Depending on your health insurance plan, you may be required to pay an out-of-pocket expense such as a co-pay, co-insurance, and/or a deductible.
 We will never deny a health service based on the inability to pay.
 We have a sliding-fee discount program available for eligible individuals.

-Vaccine availability: We are now scheduling all members of the community ages 6 months and older for COVID-19 vaccines and, when eligible, the most up-to-date pediatric and adult boosters.
+Vaccine availability: We are now scheduling all members of the community ages 6 months and older for COVID-19 vaccines.
 A parent or guardian must accompany patients ages 17 and under to appointments.

 We offer three coronavirus vaccines authorized in the United States: Pfizer-BioNTech, Moderna, and Novavax.
 Talk with your health care provider about which product is right for you.